asutosh97/ao-deploy-destroy/README.md

 **NOTE:-**

 - I have used Pub/Sub as trigger for Cloud Function since I found it to be more flexible and also I could re-use my code for Pub/Sub triggering [ao-gcp-manage-instances](https://github.com/teraflik/ao-gcp-manage-instance/) which I had previously worked on.
 But you are free to choose any kind of triggering.
-- I am using the [ao-copy-blob](https://github.com/asutosh97/ao-copy-blob) django-webservice which I had written earlier, but again you are free to choose your own.
+- I am using the [ao-copy-blob](https://github.com/asutosh97/ao-copy-blob) django-webservice which copies a blob from one bucket to another, but again you are free to choose your own.

 ### Authentication